Facilities and Services

 The cost of lab draws, prescriptions, over-the-counter medications, and other medically related expenses will be discussed at your visit and applied to your college account.
 See the current catalog for information on semester fees.

 The Clinic can assist you in scheduling off-campus appointments and recommend area specialists who can meet your needs.
 You are responsible for the cost of these appointments either through your healthcare insurance or out of pocket; the cost of off-campus appointments cannot be applied to your college account.
+PCC does not accept financial responsibility or provide insurance for students needing emergency medical care, hospitalization, or off-campus medical attention.
+Students are responsible either to provide their own health insurance coverage, coverage through their parents, or pay the cost themselves.

 Transportation is your responsibility.
 The clinic can assist with transportation on weekdays with 24-hours’ notice at no additional expense to you.

 You should follow normal procedures for leaving campus, and remember not to schedule an appointment during scheduled activities.
+If your doctor recommends that you rest, you will want to “scan to room sick” at your residence hall lobby desk.

 Non-Emergency and Elective Surgery